 The maker's/retailer's mark Hunt & Roskell, late Orr & Mortimer, Jewellers and Goldsmiths to The Queen* reflects the fine quality of the set.

-*NOTE Hunt & Roskell (1843 – 1897) Jewellers and Goldsmiths to Queen Victoria, were, and still are recognised as one of the richest and best known silversmithing concerns of the Victorian era.
+NOTE: * Hunt & Roskell (1843 - 1897) Jewellers and Goldsmiths to Queen Victoria, were, and still are recognised as one of the richest and best known silversmithing companies of the Victorian era.

 Images do not always reflect the true colour and brilliance of gemstones and diamonds.
 The video however provides a truer representation of the actual colour and showcases each stone.